aroberge/friendly-traceback-docs/docs/source/tracebacks_en_3.8.rst

         In your program, `x` is an unknown name.
         A type hint found for `x` in the global scope.
-        Perhaps you had used a colon instead of an equal sign and written
+        Perhaps you had used a colon instead of an equal sign and wrote

             x : 3